-The contribution will be determined independently by a natural landscape specialist and tangata whenua.
+The contribution will be advised by an independent natural landscape specialist and tangata whenua.

-Contributions may be directed to facilitate or fund river or gully restoration, improved public access or the protection, restoration or enhancement of the values as identified in policy 10.3.8.
+Contributions may be directed to facilitate or fund river or gully restoration, improved public access or the protection, restoration or enhancement of the values as identified in policy 10.3.1.

 - b.
 Heritage Items - i.
 The level of contribution shall equate to the cost of replacing or replicating any heritage values or components to be lost if the activity proceeds.
-The cost of replacement or replication shall be quantified by a suitably qualified and experienced heritage expert. - 4.
+The cost of replacement or replication shall be quantified by a suitably advised and experienced heritage expert. - 4.
 In all cases Council may use its discretion to impose a financial contribution equal to or less than the amount identified by the formulas above.